Bamnera: Amenities

 Pechka (Peska): This is one of the oldest sources of drinking water.
 It is situated in the middle of the Brahmi river (Sukadi).
 Water supply facilities are now provided by Rajasthan Water Supply Department.
 Presently, its water is used for cattle and other purposes.

 Mithibai Rupalal Navalramji Charitable Trust: This trust had built a hospital cum primary health/medical center, which was inaugurated by Ex-Chief Minister, Shri Haridev Joshi.

 Bhuralal Dungaji Secondary School: This school by Durgashanker Daulatramji Kevalramji along with other people.
 The school has pre-primary std 1 to std 10 class and has a large ground for sports.

 Nohra (Nuru): Nohra is a place within any village equipped with all the facilities required for catering, cooking and eating arrangements.
 Bamnera has a huge 'Nohra' but still requires a renovation and better seating arrangement.
 There is one more 'Nohra'.
 Though it is comparatively small in size, it is useful in small ceremonies like Yagnopavit and marriages.

 Gaushala: Gaushala is managed by Shri.
 Bamnera Gaurakshak Charitable Trust.
 Normally, this trust is headed by the active sarpanch.

 Shri Bamnera Jankalyan Mandal: Shri Bamnera Vidhtya Prakashan Mandal and Shri Bamnera Jankalyan Mandal is effectively and efficiently working in the village as well as in Mumbai.

-Cuisine

-Cuisine is predominantly vegetarian and dazzling in its variety.
-Food is cooked with minimal use of water and people prefer to use more milk, buttermilk and clarified butter.
-Dried lentils, beans from indigenous plants like sangri and ker are used liberally.
-Gram flour is a key ingredient and is used to make food such as kachori, bhajiya, gatte ki sabji, pakodi; powdered lentils are used for papad.
-Bajra and corn are commonly used.
-Raabdi, khichdi, dal-dhokdi and rotis such as makki ri ghat and bajra ra hogra are also popular.
-Various chutneys are made from locally available spices like turmeric, coriander, mint and garlic.

-The spice content is on the higher side, even by Indian standards.
-The most famous dish is likely dal-bati, which are spicy lentils with baked balls of wheat with much ghee.
-The variety of sweet dishes is also immense and sweets are relished as much as the spicy curries.
-Some popular sweet dishes are daadi ru hiru, vasaniyu, mootichur, boondi, kharmoo ra ladoo, and sutarfini. is a saying meaning "you become the one who considers that Guests are equivalent to God", and is shown in the community by guests being fed with affection, also termed manuhar or manvar.
-It is considered rude to lay the food on the table and expect guests to serve themselves.

-Sweet dishes are never referred to as dessert.
-Unlike desserts which are had after the meal, sweets are had before, during, and after the meal.
-Dal baati (lentils and hard wheat rolls), often left over, are used in a delicacy known as churma.
-Traditionally it is made by mashing up wheat flour baati or left over roti in ghee (clarified butter) and jaggery (unrefined cane sugar).